MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-split-tunnel.md

 - Strat_O365_Enterprise
 f1.keywords:
 - NOCSH
-description: "Guidance for how to securely configure VPN split tunnelling for Office 365."
+description: "Guidance for how to securely configure VPN split tunneling for Office 365."
 ---

-# Using VPN Split Tunnelling with Office 365
+# Using VPN Split Tunneling with Office 365